jonathoma/songoftheday/README.md

 # songoftheday
-Tool using Spotify API to get a personalized song recommendation every day.
+Tool using Spotify and Last.fm APIs to get a personalized song recommendation every day.